anoopElGato/B22CS011-Speech-understanding-assg-2/README.md

   Optional Hugging Face MMS/VITS model override.

 - `--resume_from_transcript`
   Skip STT and load a transcript from file.
+Transcripting can take a lot of time itself.
+So if you already have a transcript you can continue after transcripting.

 - `--transcript_file`
   Transcript path used together with `--resume_from_transcript`.